Schipka Cherry Laurel

 Prunus laurocerasus 'Schipkaensis'Item #6717 USDA Hardiness Zone: 6 - 9

-A handsome shrub or small upright tree for filtered sunlight or dappled shade.
-Glossy, medium-green foliage with a refined look on a dense, vase-shaped form displaying a layered effect.
+A handsome upright shrub for woodland gardens with filtered sunlight or dappled shade.
+Glossy, medium green foliage with a refined look on a dense, vase-shaped form that has a layered appearance.
 Stalks of fragrant white flowers appear in spring.
 Hardier than dwarf English laurel.
 Evergreen.

 - OverviewLight Needs:Filtered sunWatering Needs:Water regularly - weekly, or more often in extreme heat.Average Landscape Size:Moderate growing; reaches 6 to 10 ft. tall and wide in 10 years.